72/StickyHeaders-for-Framer/README.md

 {StickyStamps} = require "StickyStamps"
 ```

-## Examples
+## How to use

-### Usage
 This is the basic usage to create a new scroll with sticky stamps.
-Note that these 3 attributes are **required**: data, scrollImage and scrollHeight.

 ```coffeescript
 myScroll = new StickyStamps